Digital-Business-Council/Digital-Business-Council.github.io/pages/business-zone/blogs/faq-landing-page.md

 <div class="faq-category">
     <h3>eInvoicing FAQ (Business)</h3>
     <ul>
-        {% for blog-page in site.categories.faq and site.categories.einvoice-business %}
+        {% for blog-page in site.categories.faq and in site.categories.einvoice-business %}
             <li><a href="{{ blog-page.url | absolute_url }}">{{ blog-page.title }}</a></li>
         {% else %}
             No FAQs available.